rili0214/Code-Generating-Project/CGP_readme.txt

 Here is the structure of current evaluation backend 1:

-├── main.py                                 # Entry point to initialize server and endpoints ├── requirements.txt                        # Dependencies for the LLMs, API interactions, and other processing                 (Not yet avalibale)
+├── main.py                                 # Entry point to initialize server and endpoints ├── requirements.txt                        # Dependencies for the LLMs, API interactions, and other processing ├── requirements.txt                        # Dependencies for the database
-├── config.py                               # Configuration for LLM selection, API settings, and feedback loop limits           (Not yet avalibale)
 ├── app/                                    # Application directory
-│   ├── __init__.py                         # Initializes app as a package
 │   ├── routes.py                           # API endpoints for frontend and the other backend server communication │   ├── llm_manager.py                      # Core handler for LLM interactions and feedback loops
 │   ├── parse_json.py                       # Helper module to save and load JSON files
 │   └── utils.py                            # Utility functions for formatting
+│   └── convert_mkdw_to_html.py             # HTML Converter from Markdown files
 ├── LLMs/                                   # Directory for LLM handling │   ├── base_llm.py                         # Base class for LLM interactions including prompts and helper functions │   ├── llama/                              # Subdirectory for Llama-3.2-3B-Instruct